intersystems/Samples-Aviation/README.md

 Use or operation of this code is subject to acceptance of the license available in the code repository for this code.
 ************************************************************************************
 SAMPLES-AVIATION provides sample data for use in exploring InterSystems IRIS Text Analytics capabilities.
-This data provides a combination of structured and unstructured meant solely for use in exploring InterSystems IRIS capabilities.
+In order to use this sample, you must have an InterSystems IRIS license that includes these capabilities.

 After setup, the data is available for use in various ways:
 * For use in InterSystems IRIS Natural Language Processing.
 See